mhogar/project-blog/README.md

 - Run `rake db:migrate` to initialize the database
   - Note: _Project: Blog_ uses Rails' default DBMS sqlite3
 - Run your local server
-  - The command will vary dependent on your devolpment envoirnment (local or cloud).
+  - The command will vary depending on your development environment (local or cloud).
 For local, the command ` rails server` or `rails s` should work.
-Consult the appropiate documentation for the corrent command.
+Consult the appropriate documentation for the correct command.